Fleet Server scalability

 Maximum size in bytes of the uploadChunk API request body.

-Scaling recommendations (Elastic Cloud)edit
+Scaling recommendations (Elastic Cloud)

 The following tables provide the minimum resource requirements and scaling guidelines based on the number of agents required by your deployment.
 It should be noted that these compute resource can be spread across multiple availability zones (for example: a 32GB RAM requirement can be satisfed with 16GB of RAM in 2 different zones).

-Resource requirements by number of agentsedit
+Resource requirements by number of agents

 Number of Agents